Oviainc/toekn_reducer/README.md

 git clone https://github.com/yourusername/token_reducer.git
 cd token_reducer
 pip install -r requirements.txt
-🔧 How to Use the Token Reducer
+🔧 How to Use
 Basic Usage
 Here's a simple example of how to use the Token Reducer in your project:

 python
 Copy code
-def token_reducer(file_path):
-    with open(file_path, 'r') as file:
-        text = file.read()

-    # Tokenization
-    tokens = text.split()

-    # Apply reduction techniques
-    stop_words = set(['and', 'the', 'is', 'in', 'to', 'of'])  # Define stop words
-    reduced_tokens = [token for token in tokens if token not in stop_words] reduced_text = ' '.join(reduced_tokens)

-    return reduced_text
+from token_reducer import token_reducer

 # Example usage
 result = token_reducer('path/to/your/file.txt')
 print(result)
-Integrating into Your Project
-Import the Utility: If you're integrating the Token Reducer into a larger project, you can import the utility function directly:

-python
-Copy code
-from token_reducer import token_reducer
-Preprocessing Data: Use the token_reducer function to clean and preprocess your text data before feeding it into your models or analysis pipelines.

-python
-Copy code
-# Preprocess data
-cleaned_data = token_reducer('path/to/your/input_file.txt')
-Customize for Your Needs: Modify the list of stop words or add additional text processing techniques to suit the specific requirements of your project.
+🌐 Try it Online
+You can also try the Token Reducer online at Token Reducer Web App.

 🎉 Benefits
 Efficiency: Reduces processing time and memory usage by handling smaller text sizes.
 Improved Model Performance: Enhances the quality of data fed into models by removing noise and irrelevant information.
 Customization: Tailor the function to fit specific requirements or datasets.
-🌐 Try It Online!
-You can also try the Token Reducer directly on our website: Token Reducer

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.